radekstepan/burnchart/docs/IDEA.md

 ##Community

 Anyone can contibute their time by working on issues.
+Read the [Architecture](ARCHITECTURE.md) document to get oriented.
 Ours are tracked in Assembly as [bounties](https://assembly.com/burnchart/bounties).
 You can use the contact form widget inside the app or [burnchart@helpful.io](mailto:burnchart@helpful.io) to contact the lead developer, Radek.
 You can also use [Tally](http://tally.tl/) to vote on upcoming features.

 ##Background